vcnk4v/Google-girl-hackathon2025/README.md

-Here’s a **README.md** file that provides step-by-step instructions for setting up and running the `DiagnoCrew` project.
-This includes creating a virtual environment, installing dependencies, and running the Streamlit app.

----

 # DiagnoCrew - Medical Diagnostic Assistant

 DiagnoCrew is a medical diagnostic assistant powered by AI agents.
 It uses a crew of agents to analyze patient symptoms, medical history, and lab results to provide a comprehensive diagnostic report.